Pedestrian Injury Compensation Claims

 How Direct2Compensation can help with your claim

 As with all accidents, if you’ve been injured in a pedestrian road traffic accident, is important to make sure that the details of your accident have been recorded properly and with the right people.
-In most cases, the first point of call for a pedestrian injured in an accident involving a vehicle, would be to contact the police and obtain an incident reference number (in serious injury or death pedestrian accidents, the police will conduct a full investigation).
-Pedestrians injured in an accident should also seek medical attention at the earliest opportunity for any injuries that have been sustained.
-If you haven’t completed these steps already, we can help you to do so and advise you as to what you need to do.
+If you haven’t completed these steps already, we can help you to do so.

 You can start your claim online or , and one of our expert team will be in touch to offer help.
 Alternatively, call us on 01225 430285.

-12 questions have been answered on this subject, why not ask your own?
+12 questions have been answered on this subject - ask us your question

 Please note we can only deal with claims within the UK legal system.
 Your question will appear once approved and we'll reply as soon as we can.
 Your email address will not be published, your name will, so feel free just to use a first name.